Original Folkloristic Radio Programming

 Rachel Hopkin with banjo player and maker Arthur Hatfield at his workshop.
 Photo by Amanda Hardeman.

-Current graduate student Rachel Hopkin makes folkloristic radio programs for the Folk Studies program.
-Many of her programs are tie-ins with local events or visitors.
-The programs range from four minutes in length to an hour.
-The programs are at different stages of production and not all have been aired, but below are descriptions of the different programs Rachel has made for the Folk Studies program.
+Recent graduate Rachel Hopkin made folkloristic radio programs for the Folk Studies program.
+Many of her programs were tie-ins with local events or visitors.
+The programs range from four minutes in length to an hour and all have been aired on WKU Public Radio.
+Below are descriptions of the programs Rachel has made for the Folk Studies program.

 Check it out!